dossiersolutions/team-bjorn/README.md

 Software implementation of the button.
 Should work anywhere by running `javac ButtonEmulator.java` and `java ButtonEmulator`.

-#### button_test_server.rb
+#### button_server_ruby

+A button server that can be configured with json to perform actions when button events happen.
+Written in ruby.

-A very basic test server for the button protocol.
-Does nothing except log the received messages to console.
-Requires Ruby to run.
-Run it like this: `ruby button_test_server.rb`.
+It is written in Ruby, so it requires Ruby to run.
+Run it like this:

+    cd button_server_ruby
+    ruby server.rb